At a Glance

 - An MSN/ELM Application (PDF)

-- $45 application fee (Fee may be paid online, by a check made out to Azusa Pacific University, or by calling the Graduate Center cashier at (626) 815-4559.)
+- $45 application fee (Fee may be paid online, by a check made out to Azusa Pacific University, or by calling the Graduate and Professional Center cashier at (626) 815-4559.)

-- Three APU recommendation forms (PDF) (two from work or school and one personal [no relatives])
+- Three APU recommendation forms (PDF) (two from work or school and one personal [no relatives]).
+The provided APU forms must be used.

 - Written statement of educational and professional goals, also known as a Letter to the Dean (This essay should be one to two pages in length.)